Azure/azure-devtestlab/Artifacts/README.md

 ## Authoring Artifacts

-Refer to the [authoring documentation](AUTHORING.md) for details on what's required to author artifacts.
+Refer to [AUTHORING.md](AUTHORING.md) for details on what's required to author artifacts.

 ## Contributions